-Sedation dentistry is great for those patients with moderate to severe dental phobias.
+Anesthesia/sedation dentistry is great for those patients with moderate to severe dental phobias.
 With the aid of sedatives, our doctors can help patients overcome fear, strong gag reflexes, and/or history of bad experiences.
 There are five forms of anesthesia: local anesthesia, mild sedation, moderate sedation, deep sedation, and most commonly general anesthesia.
 These forms of anesthesia are delivered by oral, intravenous (IV), intramuscular (IM), or inhalation routes.
 These have varying degrees of four primary traits: amnesia, hypnosis, pain control, and muscle relaxation.

-For more information on sedation dentistry, please click on the links below.
+For more information on anesthesia/sedation dentistry, please click on the links below.

 Nitrous Oxide (Laughing Gas)